Choosing a Language School Abroad

 Class size: 10-14

-Accommodation: Accord will arrange a hotel, or a homestay with two meals a day.
+Accommodations: Accord will arrange a hotel or a homestay with two meals a day.

 Class size: as large as 40

-Cost: €400 for an intensive 1-month course with 27 hours of class per week
+Cost: €400 for an intensive 1-month course with 27 hours of class per week.
+See website for the various options and current costs.